Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Conclusion

 From a dynamical perspective, we show that electro-osmotic flows in these nanoconfined films are significantly reduced compared to continuum predictions using the nominal water viscosity.
 This reduction is captured by introducing an effective electro-osmotic viscosity, which is ion-specific, much larger than the bulk value, and reflects increased friction due to ion adsorption at the surface.
 Importantly, our results indicate that the intrinsic viscosity of water remains close to its bulk value, highlighting the specific role of interfacial effects and ion-surface coupling in the electrokinetic response.

 The study further reveals pronounced ion-specific effects: K$^+$ ions exhibit notably lower conductance, stronger interfacial adsorption, and a larger effective viscosity than Na$^+$ and Li$^+$.
 This underlines the crucial role of ion nature and interfacial structure in governing transport at the nanoscale.
+With that regard, in experimental wetting films on silica, H$^+$ act as counter-ions, with interesting specific transport mechanism involving reactivity, such as the Grotthuss mechanism.
+These effects are not captured by standard non-reactive classical MD and are therefore left as an interesting perspective for future work.

 Finally, our results demonstrate that simple continuum-based one-dimensional models, suitably corrected to incorporate molecular-level effects identified through molecular dynamics simulations, remain effective tools for describing ionic conductance in nanometric and sub-nanometric wetting films.
 At film thicknesses comparable to the molecular size, which also align with typical surface roughness scales, a detailed molecular-level description naturally becomes more appropriate.
-Indeed, under these conditions, defining continuous fields perpendicular to the substrate becomes challenging, and lateral heterogeneities parallel to the interface must be explicitly considered. \textit{Supplementary material} provides data illustrating these heterogeneities, revealing the emergence of partially dewetted zones in extremely thin films.
+Indeed, under these conditions, defining continuous fields perpendicular to the substrate becomes challenging, and lateral heterogeneities parallel to the interface must be explicitly considered.
+The \textit{supplementary material} provides data illustrating these heterogeneities, revealing the emergence of partially dewetted zones in extremely thin films.
 Importantly, these molecular-scale phenomena occur exclusively in ultra-thin films, for which the conductance inherently drops to zero, thereby preserving the validity and relevance of continuum approaches for practical purposes.